-The District has reviewed their current system and due to the small size of the entity, it is not cost effective for the District to properly address this deficiency.
-2022-003 Contact Person Louisa Harness, Business Manager Corrective Action Plan The Superintendent or Board President/Vice-President review bank reconciliations, bank statements, invoices, deposits, and payroll reports after the Business Manager has processed them as well as supporting documentation.
+The Superintendent or Board President/Vice-President review bank reconciliations, bank statements, invoices, deposits, and payroll reports after the Business Manager has processed them as well as supporting documentation.
 All District financial transactions are entered into the District's accounting software.